jlant/waterapputils/docs/_build/html/_sources/overview.txt

    about a particular model simulation (``xml`` format).

--  Applies various statistically downscaled **General Circulation Models** ([GCMs]) to model simulations for a particular watershed basin or set of watershed basins based on the spatial intersection of the watershed(s) of interest with the general circulation scenario coverage of interest.
+-  Applies various statistically downscaled **General Circulation Models** (GCM)s to model simulations for a particular watershed basin or set of watershed basins based on the spatial intersection of the watershed(s) of interest with the general circulation scenario coverage of interest.

 -  Applies **water use** data to model simulations for a particular for